DocuSign Integration

 • Additional Contacts can be added manually by selecting within the text field and searching by the Contact name.

-5. Select the desired Action.
+4. Select the desired Action.

 • Send will send the document normally.

-• Send, Add, and Archive will perform the same function as Send and Add, but will also archive the original File. (requires a Connection Key)
+• Send, Add, and Archive will perform the same function as Send and Add, but will also archive the original File (requires a Connection Key).

-6. If the selected Action includes Add, set the Signed File Title for the signed copy of the document as it should appear in PensionPro.
+5. If the selected Action includes Add, set the Signed File Title for the signed copy of the document as it should appear in PensionPro.

-8. Select Send to DocuSign.
+7. Select Send to DocuSign.

 At this point, DocuSign will open in a new browser tab, where the document can be prepared and sent.
 PensionPro will transfer the File to DocuSign along with any relevant signer and CC details.

-After the File is Sent
+After the File is Sent to DocuSign

 Although the primary function of the DocuSign integration is to easily transfer E-Signature Documents from PensionPro to DocuSign, there are some additional actions that occur within PensionPro after the transfer is made.